The Holidays

 The Holidays are an Australian indie pop/soul band.
-Formed in Sydney in 2006, the band consists of Simon Jones, Will Magnus, Alex Kortt and Andrew Kerridge.
+Formed in Sydney in 2006, the band consists of Will Magnus, Simon Jones, Alex Kortt and Andrew Kerridge.
 Their debut album Post Paradise was nominated for an Australian Music Prize.

 Biography

 The Holidays formed in late 2006 and swiftly made a name for themselves in the Sydney music scene with their lively and energetic style.
 Simon Jones and Will Magnus, who had been high school classmates, previously played together in cover bands during their school's band competitions.

 Within their first year as a band together, The Holidays toured with Jamie T, with The View, with Ben Kweller, and recorded an EP of demos which quickly sold out at gigs and received regular airplay on radio stations both in Australia and in the USA.
 In November 2007 The Holidays were featured on the Next Crop segment of national youth radio station Triple J, soon followed by their signing with independent Australian record label Liberation Music, in early 2008.

 The Holidays released their debut EP on 19 April 2008 to positive reviews which was followed by a substantial national tour to promote the release.
 They released their second EP When The Ship Goes Down in October 2008, which showed the band's natural progression with song-writing.
 Recorded with Wayne Connolly of The Vines and Josh Pyke fame, this EP was followed by a 20 date national tour, co-headlining with Brisbane band Yves Klein Blue.

 The Holidays' debut album Post Paradise soon followed, after several months of writing and experimenting.
 Drawn away from the simplicity of their earlier indie guitar manifestation, Post Paradise showed the band's development with both the groove and layers of a song, combined with their recognizable pop hooks.
 This album differed from previous recordings by The Holidays' in that it was self-produced and recorded in various locations around Sydney and New South Wales.